 Flexibility Is Key

 As with many aspects of life, with coaching it’s important to expect the unexpected.
 On day one of this coaching effort, I learned from the teachers that most of their students were in their first school experience and didn’t know how to hold a pencil or write their name.
-They were clearly not ready to hear about writing models or other ELA strategies until I was able to give them some practical advice on how best to work with the students on learning those basic foundational skills.
+They were clearly not ready to hear about writing models or other ELA strategies until I was able to give them some practical advice on how best to work with the students on learning those basic foundational literacy skills.
 I told them that you couldn’t expect a baby to eat steak if they didn’t have teeth.
 They all seemed to be able to relate to this saying and often during my visits with them they quoted it back to me.

 We discussed how to support these students and meet them at their point of need.
 I modeled this for them as I set aside the meeting agenda and offered practical, useful advice on helping students learn the basics of how to write.
 We also talked about how the teachers could model the writing process throughout the daily activities of the classroom.
 They were not currently doing a morning or daily message.
 I encouraged them to include this activity in their instructional day so they could model basic grammar, simple capitalization, and punctuation and allow the students to observe them writing.
 Before I left the building that first day, I went into one of the classrooms and modeled with the class how to write a basic daily message while the teachers watched.

 As they prepared to leave that day, one of the teachers stopped and said to me, “This is the first time during staff development that someone let us tell them what we needed and didn’t just tell us what we had to do.
 Thank you. “